mrdoob/three.js/threejs/lessons/threejs-webvr.md

   generally do is make it so there are some buttons or objects in the user's view and if the user aligns some marker in the center of the display on those objects for 1/2 a second or so then that button is clicked.
-  A common UX is to display a small timer will appear over the object indicating if you keep the marker there for a moment the object/button will be selected.
+  A common UX is to display a small timer that will appear over the object indicating if you keep the marker there for a moment the object/button will be selected.

   Since there is no other input that's about the best you can do